laurentj/slimerjs/docs/api/webpage.rst

 This method takes a screenshot of the web page and returns it as a string containing the image in base64.
 The format indicates the format of the image: ``jpg``, ``png``, ``jpeg``.
+Gecko doesn't have a  GIF encoder so it is not available..

 You can limit the area to capture by setting the ``clipRect`` property.